Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Propagation estimates

 \subsection{An exterior Morawetz estimate}

-We now give an exterior Morawetz estimate, which we will use in~\Cref{sec:loc-nonrad} to obtain slow spreading for nonradiative states which are initially localized.
-A similar result without the nonlinear term was proven in Liu-Soffer in~\cite{liu2023large}.
+We now give an exterior Morawetz estimate, which we will use in~\Cref{sec:loc-nonrad} to obtain slow spreading for nonradiative states that are initially localized.
+A similar result without the nonlinear term was proved in~\cite{liuLargeTimeAsymptotics2025}.